OSC/ood-documentation/source/install-desktops/customize-desktop-app/modify-form-attributes.rst

    description: |
      This app will launch an interactive desktop on one or more compute nodes.
 You will have full access to the resources these nodes provide.
-This is analogous to an interctive batch job.
+This is analogous to an interactive batch job.
    attributes:
      desktop: "mate"
      bc_vnc_idle: 0